kevinkazienko/The-Oracle/README.md

 - **Search CVE's**: Search for devices vulnerable to CVE's using Shodan's vuln filter [10/25/2024].
 - **Search Organizations**: Search Shodan using the org filter [10/25/2024].
 - **Search Port and Products**: Search by port number or product name and country [10/29/2024].
-- **Multiple formats for exporting reports**: Reports can be saved as either a txt, csv, doc, or pdf file.
+- **Multiple formats for exporting reports**: Reports can be saved as either a txt, csv, doc, pdf, json, or html file.
 [12/06.2024]

 ## Getting Started